-ADHD in Marriage: What It’s Like to Love a Neurotypical Partner
+ADHD in Marriage with a Neurotypical Partner

 This post is for, and a little bit about, my husband, who has ADHD.
 We were discussing an ADHD post when he asked me,